 4. Platja des Cavallet, Ibizia

 If you have been partying the night away in Ibiza, des Cavallet is the perfect spot to recover during the day.
 It is a secluded beach, usually not as crowded as other spots on the Spanish island.

 One side of the beach is for clothed people, and it is family-friendly.
 The middle part is for naturists.
 And the southern end is where the LGBTQ naturist community hangs out.
 Des Cavallet is quite famous among the European LGBTQ crowd.

 The beach itself is gorgeous, with white sand and blue transparent waters -although the sea is for stronger swimmers as it is not exactly calm.
 There are plenty of amenities in des Cavallet, from bars and bathrooms to umbrella rentals.

 If you want it to be just you and nature, this is the place.
 And it has a stunning view, too.

-Nudity is allowed everywhere in this 300 m (1,000 ft) long beach.
+Nudity is allowed everywhere in the 300 m (1,000 ft) long beach.
 The Red Beach in Crete is a family-friendly environment where everyone is laid-back.

-There are two options to get to this secluded spot, one is by sea -by small boat, kayak, or jet ski- and the other is for the fit, for it requires a 30 min walk from the village of Matala, under the Greek sun, and through rocky terrain.
-On this route, one can also peak inside the many caves of the area, but during summer they might be inhabited by local fishermen so prying eyes might not be welcomed.
+There are two options to get to this secluded spot.
+One is by sea -by small boat, kayak, or jet ski.
+The other is for the fit, for it requires a 30-min walk from the village of Matala, under the Greek sun, and through rocky terrain.

 2. Haulover Beach, Miami